Finance and Annual Reports

 The College’s overall financial objective is to ensure that its primary educational and research functions are managed cost-effectively and supported by robust and well managed financial resources, which will sustain its activities in perpetuity.
 Responsibility for achieving this objective rests with the Senior Bursar and the Finance Committee, with the College Council being ultimately accountable for good financial management.

-It costs about £16 million per annum to run the College.
+It costs about £17 million per annum to run the College.
 We are a charity and by law we can only spend money on our charitable objects which are the pursuit of education, religion, learning and research.
-Our main costs are education (teaching, supervisions, student support, research) and residences (providing accommodation, maintaining our historic buildings, catering).
+Our main costs are education (teaching, supervisions, student support and research) and residences (providing accommodation, maintaining our historic buildings and catering).

-Half of these costs are funded by income from fees, rents, catering and conferences.
+About £10 million of these costs are funded by income from fees, rents, catering and conferences.
 The rest are covered by the Endowment and donations.
-Every year we subsidise each student by an average of approximately £5,000 per annnum, just over £4.4 million in total.
+Every year we subsidise each student by approximately £5,000, just over £4 million in total.

-In order to sustain the College in perpetuity, we must manage the interplay between donations, income withdrawal, expenditure and the size of the Endowment.
+In order to sustain the College in perpetuity, we must maintain the purchasing power of the Endowment, secure strong income streams from donations and the conference business and control annual expenditure.
 If these components are correctly balanced, the College is more likely to achieve long term financial sustainability and an equitable balance between current and future members.

 The College Council has approved the following guiding principles to achieve this balance: